briannaisola/grad/README.md

 # Welcome!

 Thank you for visiting my GitHub.
-This repository is contains a writing sample, code sample, and poster sample, intended to help with job prospects.
+This repository is contains a writing sample, code sample, and poster sample, intended to help with job prospects, graduate school, and internships.

 I have also included my general resume in the event that an application does not accept one.